Submissions

 *Pieces must be 20 to 100+ double-spaced pages in length, not including citations and works cited.

-*Authors from the classes of 2017, 2018, 2019, and 2020 may submit works written during their undergraduate years.
+*Authors from classes since graduated, such as those from the class of 2023, may submit works written during their undergraduate years.

 *Authors may submit more than one written work.